keyboard_arrow_up

 Internal Broaching

-In the internal broaching process, manufacturers begin by clamping the workpiece into a holder known as a work holder.
-Inside the broach machine, an elevator moves the broach tool above the work holder.
-The broach then moves side to side through the workpiece, entering through at least one hole.
-If necessary, like during spiral splining, the broach also rotates.
+In the internal broaching process, manufacturers begin by clamping the workpiece into a holder or fixture.
+Inside the broach machine, the broach tool is positioned above the work holder and then guided through a pre-existing hole in the workpiece.
+As the tool passes through, successive teeth form the required internal geometry.
+In some operations, such as spiral splining, the broach may also rotate to generate the final profile accurately.

 Design of Broaching Machine Configuration

-When preparing to broach a part, manufacturers consider two key factors in broach machine configuration: whether the broach cutting tool will be internal or external, and the specific production requirements.
-Production requirements focus on details such as the number of pieces needed per hour or the total production run.
+When preparing to broach a part, manufacturers consider two main factors in machine configuration: whether the broach cutting tool will be internal or external, and what the production requirements demand.
+Those requirements include output targets such as pieces per hour, total run size, repeatability needs, and the level of automation that makes sense for the job.

-These factors directly influence which machine will be the most efficient for the job.
-If an internal broach machine is needed, manufacturers will also evaluate the ratio of the broach’s length to its diameter, helping them determine whether a pull or push action machine is the best choice.
-Other factors that affect the decision include the type of drive, power source (hydraulic vs. electromechanical), automation capabilities, and the ability to convert between different setups.
+These factors directly influence which machine will be the most efficient and economical for the job.
+If an internal broach machine is needed, manufacturers also evaluate the ratio of the broach’s length to its diameter to decide whether a pull or push machine is the better fit.
+Other considerations include drive type, power source such as hydraulic or electromechanical systems, fixturing, automation capability, maintenance needs, and how easily the machine can be converted for different parts or production schedules.

 Applications of Broaching

-Broaching services are widely used to efficiently form industrial parts and products of various shapes and sizes.
-This process creates features like slots, hole shapes, serrations, internal splines, and more, both on the interior and surface of a workpiece.
+Broaching services are widely used to form industrial parts and production components in many shapes and sizes.
+The process can create slots, keyways, hole shapes, serrations, internal splines, external profiles, and other precision features on both the interior and the surface of a workpiece.

-Industries that commonly rely on the broaching process for part production include automotive manufacturing, aviation and aerospace, transportation, power generation, injection molding and assembly, and consumer products.
+Industries that commonly rely on broaching for part production include automotive manufacturing, aviation and aerospace, transportation, power generation, injection molding, assembly operations, heavy equipment, and consumer product manufacturing where repeatable machined features are needed.

 Products Produced by Broaching

-The most commonly broached products are gears, with gear manufacturers available here on IQS Directory.
-Other broached items include sprockets, pulleys, fastener heads and threading, nuts and bolts, spline shafts, keyways, smaller wheels, gun components, industrial machinery parts, and tools such as bushings and wrenches.
+One of the most commonly broached product groups is gears, with gear manufacturers available here on IQS Directory.
+Other broached items include sprockets, pulleys, fastener heads and threading, nuts and bolts, couplings, hubs, drive components, spline shafts, keyways, smaller wheels, gun components, industrial machinery parts, and tools such as bushings and wrenches.

 Broaching Images, Diagrams and Visual Concepts